 --verbose=2 --simulate claude

-That dry run, against a sandbox that you can rm -rf with no consequences, tells you exactly which symlinks would be created and — more importantly — which files would not be touched.
+That dry run, against a sandbox you can rm -rf with no consequences, tells you exactly which symlinks would be created and — more importantly — which files would not be touched.
 If settings.json or .credentials.json show up anywhere in the output, the config is wrong and the real run would have damaged your real folder.
 The fake home is the cheapest safety harness I've added to anything in years.

 The dry run also caught a bug I'd never have spotted otherwise: a stale empty directory (configs/claude/skills/, left over from an earlier layout) was making stow plan MKDIR: skills in the target root.
 Against the fake home that's a /tmp/fake-home/skills/ with no consequence.
 Against the real home it would have created ~/skills/ in my actual home directory, with mystery contents and no obvious origin. rm -rf the empty repo folder, re-run the dry run, problem gone — but I'd have spent a confused hour the next morning if I'd skipped the sandbox step.